isb-cgc/readthedocs/docs/source/sections/progapi/Programmatic-API.rst

 Cohort API Details
 ==================

-The Cohort API bundles the following cohort-related endpoints:
+The Cohort API bundles the following cohort-related endpoints.
+For each endpoint, the following sections provide detailed documentation including an example request, descriptions of all parameters, the form of the response, and whether or not authorization is required.

 .. toctree::
    :maxdepth: 1